In This Section

 The staff in the Graduate and Professional Studies Office is available to assist students with developing their overall program and course of study each term.
-Any course substitutions or transfers must be pre-approved by the Director of Graduate and Continuing Education.
+Any course substitutions or transfers must be pre-approved by the Senior Director of Business Development.

 Students enrolled for credit are expected to attend all classes, take examinations, and complete all other required coursework.
 If a student is absent from a class for any reason, including registering late within the add/drop period, it is the student’s responsibility to make up all work from that class.